Murder of Nonoi: Burial

-On 8 March 2006, Nonoi was buried at Pusara Abadi Muslim Cemetery, after a brief funeral held by her family at Pusara Aman Mosque, in which the occasion was filled with heartbreak; it was reported at that time that Nonoi's mother could not leave her daughter's side even after her burial and the paternal grandmother of the girl fainted in the middle of the funeral.
-23-year-old Mohamed Fauzi bin Abdul Kadil, Nonoi's father and Mdm Mastura's first husband before her marriage to Mohammed Ali, was present at the funeral.
+On 8 March 2006, Nonoi was buried at Pusara Abadi Muslim Cemetery, after a brief funeral held by her family at Pusara Aman Mosque.
+It was reported at that time that Nonoi's mother could not leave her after her burial and the paternal grandmother of the girl fainted in the middle of the funeral.
+Mohamed Fauzi bin Abdul Kadil, Nonoi's father and Mdm Mastura's first husband before her marriage to Mohammed Ali, was present at the funeral.
 There were 200 people attending Nonoi's funeral, including the brothers of Nonoi's stepfather.
-The brothers' arrival to offer condolences to their step-niece led to emotions nearly running high, due to the involvement of Mohammed Ali in her alleged murder.